Zen-Watch/zen-watch-backend/zen-watch-background-jobs/zen-watch-ifttt-action-run-history-worker-background-job/README.md

-# Zen Watch Event EVM Transaction Background Job
+# Zen Watch IFTTT Instance Worker Background Job
-Background job to process unprocess events to populate visualization & alerting tables.
-Handles logic related to evm transactions.
+Background job to process ifttt instances, which are switched on & remove those which are switched off.
+Handles the logic to turn event emitters on/off in-memory for pull based triggers and makes API calls for pull based triggers.

 ## Debugging
 Look into polygon & other blockchain explorers to get representative inputs about all error conditions.
 Go deep into understanding blockchain transactions.